kordlib/gradle-tools/README.md

 This plugin reads the current version from git, according to the following rules

-1. Use the current tage name if possible
+1. Use the current tag name if possible
 2. If the current branch is `main` use `{nextPlannedVersion}-SNAPSHOT` from `gradle.properties`
 3. Otherwise, use `{branch}-SNAPSHOT` whilst replacing `/` with `-`